dennis-christensen/permutation_counting/README.md

 # permutation_counting
-In this GitHub repository, we go over the implementation of the algorithms from the article "Inference for Bayesian nonparametric models with binary response data via permutation counting.
-In this short tutorial, we cover two examples.
-First, we calculate the permanent of a block-rectangular matrix.
-Second, we replicate the Dirichlet process toy model from Section 4.1 from the main article.
+In this GitHub repository, we go over the implementation of the algorithms from the article "Inference for Bayesian nonparametric models with binary response data via permutation counting".
+In this short tutorial, we cover how to calculate the permanent of a block-rectangular matrix.

 ## Import
 ```python